 Dr Shelmerdine was presented with her award at the UKRCO conference on 13 June 2017.
 She is pictured here with Peter Harrison, MD of Siemens Healthineers.

 Dr Shelmerdine said: “The BIR/Siemens research award gave me the initial funding to get my project off the ground and was pivotal to being awarded two larger grants and a Fellowship to fund the project for several years.”

 - To provide pump-priming an award of £1000 is available

 - Applicants must submit a brief outline of the intended research project with their application

 - Applicants must be BIR members

 - Applications and outlines will be judged by the Awards and Prizes Committee

-- The award will be given at the BIR Annual Congress but can also be given at other suitable scientific meetings.
+- The award will usually be presented at UKRCO but can also be given at any other suitable scientific meeting.

 2015 Dr Karen Eley